pce1991/MosaicBook/parsing_and_tokenization.md

 The token itself needs to store its type, along with a pointer to the string contents and the length of the token.

-@TODO: write functions showcasing consuming tokens matching a certain string or of a certain type

 ```
 struct Token {